What do people like (and dislike) about Machala?

 When we asked expats and global nomads what they like and dislike about living in Machala, they replied...

 "it is a nice walking city because there are NO hills and lots to see.
 Ocean and beaches near by, weather is very consistent, very few insects and the people are great.
 There is no airport nearby, closest is in Guayaquill, therefore i met very few expats in my daily life.
-The city, pop of 250k+-, is very clean," said a member in Machala, Ecuador.
+The city, pop of 250k+-, is very clean," said another in Machala, Ecuador.

 Connect